Metropolis-nexus/Proxmox-Setup/README.md

 - Install Proxmox

 ## Setup bond
-If the server has redundant networking, setup a bond (Ative-Backup or LACP):
+If the server has redundant networking, setup a bond (Active-Backup or LACP):

 ![Bond](Bond.png)